Today's high in St. Louis was 81F. Tomorrow's high is 97F. Is it any wonder that I have ice cream on the mind?

 Recently I've shifted my obsession with ice cream to a preoccupation with sorbet.
 I decided I needed to switch from rich and heavy ice cream to something lighter, so sorbet it was.
 Sorbet is dairy-free, egg-free, and generally low in fat, and often contains fruit.
 Sure, it still contains a lot of sugar - but this is dessert.
 It's not supposed to be too healthy.

 I love fruit, but many of my favorite sweets are chocolate.
-One of the first sorbets I decided to make was a Chocolate-Orange Sorbet (originally a Chocolate-Tangerine Sorbet, from The Perfect Scoop ), so I could eat something that was clearly dessert.
+One of the first sorbets I decided to make was a Chocolate-Orange Sorbet (originally a Chocolate-Tangerine Sorbet, from The Perfect Scoop (affiliate link)), so I could eat something that was clearly dessert.

 I used Trader Joe's 72% bar chocolate, and rather than use tangerines, I juiced Valencia oranges (although I considered bottled juice for convenience).